Pittsburgh Bike Share

 Healthy Ride is operated by Pittsburgh Bike Share.
 We are a small 501(c)3 non-profit located in the Strip District.
 Pittsburgh Bike Share constantly seeks feedback on the system through our customer service channels and community outreach.
-We hope to expand the Healthy Ride system in order to service additional Pittsburgh communities as well as install additional stations within our current network in order to make Healthy Ride convenient for all of our customers.
+We hope to expand the Healthy Ride system in order to serve additional Pittsburgh communities as well as install additional stations within our current network in order to make Healthy Ride convenient for all of our customers.

 Pittsburgh Bike Share is dedicated to creating a ubiquitous active transportation network that positions human powered transportation as an integral part of the larger public transit system in the city of Pittsburgh.